-History of the Organization: Half a Century of Innovative Research
+History of the Organization: Nearly 50 Years of Research

 The Alcohol Research Group has conducted epidemiological studies of alcohol and health services since 1959, when Drs.
 Wendel Lipscomb (a physician and epidemiologist) and Genevieve Knupfer (a psychiatrist and sociologist) started the California Drinking Practices Study, a grant from the National Institute of Mental Health (NIMH) to the California State Department of Public Health.
 ARG's milestones include: